mercadopago/devsite-docs/guides/online-payments/mobile-checkout/receive-payments.en.md

 - issuer_id: : Identifier of the card bank selected by your user.
 - installments: Number of installments selected.

-The posible payment status are:
+The posible payment statuses are:

 ![payment-status](/images/payments-status-transitions-diagram.png)